 or call 1-800-548-4725

-Intel®, Pentium®, and SpeedStepTM are registered trademarks or trademarks of Intel Corporation in the United States and other countries intel.
-Contents
+Intel®, Pentium®, and Intel® SpeedStep®, and MMXTM technology are registered trademarks or trademarks of Intel Corporation and its subsidiaries in the United States and other countries.

 Other names and brands may be claimed as the property of others.